 Clue – There can be several answers to this but they are all related.

 Random Starting Points are an effective lateral thinking tool used in Roswell’s Final Witness, the first novel of the Caesar Rising series.

 Answer – They were triplets, or quadruplets, or . . .

-Lateral thinking puzzles are a great stimulus for students.
-Before class or before homework, they are certain to stimulate.
+Lateral thinking puzzles are a great stimulus for students before class or homework.

 A man pushes his car until he reaches a hotel, at which point he realizes that he is bankrupt.
 Why?